xjlin0/old.xjlin0.github.io/_posts/2015-08-30-suggesting-friends-by-mapreduce.md

 # Please notify the count are wrapped in the []

-def groupByKey(self, key, values): yield key, reduce(lambda a, b: a + b, values)
+def groupByKey(self, key, values): return key, reduce(lambda a, b: a + b, values)

 # [ ] + [ ] is possible, so ((pair), [a] ) and ((pair), [b] ) will be ((pair), [a, b] )
 {% endhighlight %}

-I used the Python's Counter to get top counts by its most_common() function.Welcome to check my [MRjob implementationn](https://github.com/xjlin0/cs246/blob/master/w2015/hw1/q1_people_you_may_know_mrjob.py).
-I also coded a [Ruby-Spark solution](https://github.com/xjlin0/cs246/blob/master/w2015/hw1/q1_people_you_may_know_spark.rb) for you to compare.
+I used the [Python's Counter object](https://docs.python.org/2/library/collections.html) to get top counts by its most_common() function.
+Welcome to check my [MRjob implementation](https://github.com/xjlin0/cs246/blob/master/w2015/hw1/q1_people_you_may_know_mrjob.py).
 Enjoy!